 Swanson came to Virginia after two highly successful stops at Stanford and Dartmouth.
 At Dartmouth, Swanson guided the Big Green to national prominence.
 He did an equally impressive job at Stanford, helping maintain the program's standing as one of the premier teams in the country while leading the Cardinal to two Pac-10 titles in four seasons.
 In 2004, he led Virginia to the first ACC Championship in school history, making him the only coach in Division I history to win titles in three different conferences.
 He has since become the only coach in history to win multiple conference championships in three difference conferences.
 Swanson also enjoyed success as a player in college and as a professional.

 In addition to his collegiate coaching experience, Swanson has been associated with the United States youth national teams for over a decade.
-Most recently he was the head coach of the U-20 Women's National Team from 2011-12, leading the team to a World Cup championship.
-It is the third different age group he has led for the US Soccer Federation.
+He was the head coach of the U-20 Women's National Team from 2011-12, leading the team to a World Cup championship.
+In December 2013, Swanson was named the head coach of the United States U-23 National Team.
+It is the fourth different age group he has led for the US Soccer Federation.

 In 2011, Swanson led Virginia to a 17-5-2 record and a NCAA quarterfinal appearance.
 In 2010, the Cavaliers posted a 15-5-2 record, highlighted by a 3-2 overtime win over No. 1 Boston College, the program's first win over a top-ranked team and Swanson's 250th career victory.
 The Cavaliers went 10-6-6 in 2009 and 15-5-3 in 2008, reaching the NCAA round of 16 both seasons.
 In 2007, the Cavaliers went 13-4-6 and reached the round of 16 of the NCAA Tournament.
 A strong defense highlighted that year as Virginia led the nation with a 0.40 goals against average and set a school record with 15 shutouts.